 While relationships are seldom free from conflict, no one should ever be subjected to domestic violence.
 If a member of your family or household has harmed or attempted to harm you, the first thing you should do to protect yourself is call the police.
-Domestic violence is a criminal offense that is taken very seriously by Florida prosecutors.
+This is a criminal offense that is taken very seriously by Florida prosecutors.
 Next, call an experienced family law attorney who can seek a court order requiring that person to stay away from you.

 Orlando Family Team is committed to protecting family and household members in Central Florida from domestic violence.
 We understand the complexities of these situations and how difficult it is for many domestic violence victims to free themselves from their abusers.
 Whether you have been physically or emotionally abused, or threatened with acts of violence, we know how to make the law work for you.
 Our husband and wife team will help you take immediate steps to protect you and your loved ones.
 We will also explore all of your options for securing your future.
 Above all, we will provide you with knowledge, compassion and the personal attention you deserve.